Norden is the first – or last, depending which direction you’re coming from – stop on the Swanage Railway.

 If you’ve been inspired to burn off steam yourself, why not hire a bike from Norden station and cycle to Dorset Adventure Park – an outdoor inflatable assault course situated on the Studland road between Norden and Corfe Castle.

 There are public and accessible toilets located in the car park, close to the station.

 Norden has a small refreshment kiosk as well as dedicated picnic areas.

-The nearby Norden farm shop and garden centre sells various picnic, camping, garden and pet essentials.
-It also offers seasonal camping and self-catering accommodation.
+The nearby Norden Farm shop and garden centre also sells various picnic essentials, as well as camping, garden and pet supplies.
+Norden Farm also offers seasonal camping and self-catering accommodation.
 Find out more on Norden Farm’s website: nordenfarmcampsite.com

 How to get to Norden station